nils-soderman/vscode-unreal-python/README.md

 ### Documentation
-Browse the unreal python documentation inside VS Code.
-This documentation is generated from your current engine, so it will always be the correct version & also include your own custom C++ functions/classes.
+Browse the Unreal Engine Python documentation inside VS Code.
+This documentation is generated on the fly from the currently opened Unreal Engine instance, therefore it will always be up to date & also include your own custom C++ functions/classes.

 ![browse Unreal Engine's Python Documentation in VS Code demo](https://github.com/nils-soderman/vscode-unreal-python/blob/main/media/demo/demo-documentation.gif?raw=true)